AllenCellModeling/aicsimageio/czi-to-ome-tiff/README.md

 3. [Open Questions](#questions)

 ## Basics
 In short: XSLT is used to transform XML to other formats, primarily, other XML formats or HTML.
-We are fortunate that Python has a great library to do this transformation, [`lxml`](https://lxml.de).
-An example of `lxml` being used to transform one XML document into another can be found [here](https://stackoverflow.com/questions/16698935/how-to-transform-an-xml-file-using-xslt-in-python#answer-16699042).

-Simple enough right?
-Well that is assuming we already have the template file written.
-Below are a bunch of links that are relevant to writing an XSLT file:

 _I would recommend watching the videos on 1.5x speed._